SSWConsulting/SSW.Rules.Content/rules/technical-debt/rule.md

 At the Sprint Planning:

 1. Show the Product Owner the list of outstanding Technical Debt PBIs
-2. The Product Owner should make sure that the developers review the list of Technical Debt list and pick at least 1 PBI to pay back during the upcoming sprint
+2. The Product Owner should make sure that the developers review the list of Technical Debt list and pick at least 1 PBI to pay back during the upcoming Sprint

 ### Screenshots